nuwanchamp/studio/README.md

 3. Run the development server with `npm run dev`
 4. Open [http://localhost:9002](http://localhost:9002) in your browser

+## Deployment Notes

+### GitHub Pages Configuration

+When deploying to GitHub Pages, the site is served from a subdirectory (e.g., `username.github.io/repo-name/`).
+To ensure local images display correctly, the project includes:

+1. **Path Configuration**: The `next.config.ts` file includes `basePath` and `assetPrefix` settings that automatically adjust for GitHub Pages deployment.
+2. **Image Path Utility**: A `getImagePath` utility function in `src/lib/imageUtils.ts` ensures all image references work correctly in both development and production environments.
+3. **Component Updates**: All components that use local images have been updated to use the utility function.

+This configuration ensures that all local images and assets are correctly referenced when the site is deployed to GitHub Pages.

 ## Conclusion

 This project demonstrates the transformative potential of AI in software development.
 By leveraging Firebase Studio,